samuelinsf/travelrouter/README.md

 Then I made two sets of keys, one for the home router, one for the roving router.
 ```
+quicktun.keypair
+...
-# quicktun.keypair
+quicktun.keypair
 ```

-The these go into the /etc/config/quicktun files on the hosts (see the comments in the config for clarity on which key strings go where).
+Save these, they go into the /etc/config/quicktun files on the hosts (see the comments in the config for clarity on which key strings go where).

 ## Roving router.